 My name is John Karantonis.
 I am a Senior Financial Analyst and I work at United Airlines.

 Before we got Anaplan, we were doing forecast and budgeting using spreadsheet models—and that was very painful because in our group, we are basically dealing with expenses that we have at all airports that United is flying to, except for the planes themselves.

 In the past, we would have to wait to close the month, roll up the numbers, and try to figure out variances.
 And when we talked to people about their financial performance and the operation, it would already be the end of the month.
 So anytime that they had the ability to make any corrections, they were already a month late.
 But with Anaplan, as soon as the books are closed for the previous months and we loaded in the actuals, we are able to proceed and actually get the information to our operational partners earlier so they can make course-corrections faster.

-Anaplan is like Excel on steroids.
+Anaplan is like spreadsheets on steroids.
 But it is more than that though.
-You are combining the ease in Excel to make formulas and models, and with this great collaboration tool, you make them all in one place but still have a decentralized way of getting information and getting that instantly rolled up.
+You are combining the ease in spreadsheets to make formulas and models, and with this great collaboration tool, you make them all in one place but still have a decentralized way of getting information and getting that instantly rolled up.

 The way that I would describe Anaplan is its freedom.
 And when I say freedom, you get a blank slate, you get to be an artist, you get to create something from nothing and develop it, you get to learn from it, and you are able to develop a different type of model.
 So you get to think in that third dimension and that’s what Anaplan truly is.
 It’s talking about three-dimensional planning.